ondat/documentation/docs/reference/cli/_index.md

 linkTitle: CLI
 ---

-The `storageos` command line interface (CLI) is used to manage cluster-wide configuration.
+The `storageos` command-line interface (CLI) is used to manage cluster-wide configuration.

 It is highly recommended to install the CLI, since it can be used to generate a